RaduBratan/Uni-AOOP-project/README.md

-This is my submission for the 2022 Advanced Object Programming course's project at UniBuc FMI
+This is my submission for the 2022 Advanced Object Programming course's project at UniBuc FMI.